cakephp/docs/en/installation/url-rewriting.rst

    mod\_rewrite.
-If you are installing CakePHP into a user directory (http://example.com/~username/cakephp/), or any other URL structure that already utilizes mod\_rewrite, you'll need to add RewriteBase statements to the .htaccess files CakePHP uses (/.htaccess, /webroot/.htaccess).
+If you are installing CakePHP into a user directory (http://example.com/~username/cakephp/), or any other URL structure that already utilizes mod\_rewrite, you'll need to add RewriteBase statements to the .htaccess files CakePHP uses (.htaccess, webroot/.htaccess).

    This can be added to the same section with the RewriteEngine directive, so for example, your webroot .htaccess file would look